eurostat/gridtiler/README.md

 The default input format is a CSV file with the following specifications:
 - One grid cell per row.
 - A *x* and *y* columns with the coordinates of the cell bottom left corner position in the grid CRS.
-- Other columns with data of the grid cells, as many as necessary.
+- Other columns with data of the grid cells, as many as necessary, numerical or not.
 - The order of the columns does not matter.
 For example, the *y* column could be the last one.

 Here is an example, for a grid of resolution *10* with two data columns *pop* (numerical) and *type* (text):